lequant40/portfolio_allocation_js/README.md

 [![Travis Build Status](https://travis-ci.org/lequant40/portfolio_allocation_js.svg?style=flat)](https://travis-ci.org/lequant40/portfolio_allocation_js)

-PortfolioAllocation is a JavaScript library designed to help allocating portfolios of financial instruments.
+PortfolioAllocation is a JavaScript library designed to help solving the mathematical problem of financial portfolio allocation.

-That is, the algorithms contained in the PortfolioAllocation library can be used to compute the proportions of financial instruments (stocks, bonds, exchange traded funds - ETFs...) to hold in a portfolio so as to optimize specific quantitative criteria related to this portfolio.
+In layman's terms, imagine you are faced with the problem of deciding how to invest some of your available funds into different financial instruments: stocks, bonds, mutual funds, exchange traded funds (ETFs), cryptocurrencies...

-PortfolioAllocation has been developed in JavaScript because I heavily use [Google Sheets](https://www.google.com/sheets/about/) to analyse trading strategies, and Google Sheets is easily extensible thanks to [Google Apps Script](https://developers.google.com/apps-script/), a JavaScript-based language.
+You can then use the PortfolioAllocation library to compute which proportion of which instrument you need to hold so that your total holdings (your portfolio) is optimal (the best possible among all the possible portfolios you could hold).

-Hope you enjoy !
+Please do not hesitate to report any bug / request additional features !

 ## Features